-

 Angelique Kidjo

-Africa's Grammy award-winning "premier diva", who is politically outspoken and runs an education foundation
+Africa's Grammy award-winning "premier diva", who is politically

 -